observablehq/plot/docs/why-plot.md

 Since Plot and D3 have different goals, they make different trade-offs.
 Plot is more efficient: you can make charts quickly.
 But it is also necessarily less expressive: bespoke visualizations with extensive animation and interaction, advanced techniques like force-directed graph layout, or even developing your own charting library, are better done with D3’s low-level API.

 We recommend D3 for *bespoke* data visualizations, if you decide the extra expressiveness of D3 is worth the time and effort.
 D3 makes sense for media organizations such as *The New York Times* or *The Pudding*, where a single graphic may be seen by a million readers, and where a team of editors can work together to advance the state of the art in visual communication; but is it the best tool for building your team’s private dashboard, or a one-off analysis?
 And you may be surprised how far you can get with Plot.

-## Plot powers Observable

-We designed Plot to pair beautifully with Observable: to leverage [Observable’s reactive dataflow](https://observablehq.com/@observablehq/how-observable-runs) for fluid exploration and interaction.
-However, Plot does not depend on Observable; use it wherever you like.

-TK Chart cell integration, snippets.